mohamedzewin01/mohamedzewin01/README.md

 ---

 ### 🚀 Projects
+- **RemindUs**
+  An app for managing shared events with automatic reminders and multi-user invitations.

 - **Supermarket App**
   Web app for showcasing supermarket products and offers with a complete admin panel and backend integration.